Family Food Garden may collect a share of sales or other compensation from the links on this page.

 As for us, we’re still in love.
 Will this love affair last a lifetime?
 I don’t know yet.

 And what about you?
 Do you live in the city?
 Do you live in a small town?
-How were you raised and where would you rather be?
+How were you raised and would you rather be living in the mountains?